Meanwhale/ByteAutomata/README.md

 ## Project content

 Project code is generated from base code, written in C-like language and macros (not included to this repository for now).
-Base code is run thru GCC preprocessor for target languages, which are currently C++ and Java.
+Base code is run thru GCC preprocessor for target languages, which are currently C++, C#, and Java.
 The most essential classes are **ByteAutomata**, a general use state machine, and **MicroLexer**, an example implementation.